-Cross-cutting Pillar: Strengthening Regional and Country Mechanisms and Institutional Capacities
+Cross-cutting Pillar: Strengthening regional and country mechanisms and institutional capacities

-53. National and regional capacities to assess regional integration priorities and constraints, and to formulate strategies to address them and prepare projects, tend to be weak.
+National and regional capacities to assess regional integration priorities and constraints, and to formulate strategies to address them and prepare projects, tend to be weak.
 The Bank will identify country and regional specific constraints and design focused interventions to exploit opportunities in sub-regions, including supporting countries that are better prepared to advance on their programs (variable geometry approach) and help pull other countries to make progress.
-Countries also need to strengthen their capacity for policy and regulatory reforms and to "domesticate" new technologies, especially fragile states.
+Countries also need to strengthen their capacity for policy and regulatory reforms and to "domesticate" new technologies, especially countries in fragile situation.
 Therefore, the Bank will assess capacity needs and provide institutional, program and capacity building support to national and regional mechanisms and organizations to enhance delivery of the first two pillars.